elastic/kibana/rfcs/text/0011_global_search.md

 That was making it way easier to redirect to an internal result from the UI, as we could directly call `application.navigateTo(application, { path })`.

-However, that didn't answer for need for the (future) need to be able to search for and redirect to object in different spaces.
-We could have then changed to
+However, that didn't bring answer for the (future) need to be able to search for and redirect to object in different spaces.
+We could then have changed the structure to

 ```ts
 url: { absUrl: string } | { application: string; path?: string, space?: string };
 ```

-But this had some issues:
+But this had some caveats:
-- `space` is an xpack plugin, adding this property in the oss implementation is problematic
+- `space` is an xpack plugin, adding this `space` property in an oss part of the code is problematic
-- `space` API is not callable from core or oss, meaning that we would have to 'forge' the url to this space anyway
+- The `space` API is not callable from core or oss, meaning that we would have to 'forge' the url to this space anyway
 - this is really not generic.
-If another plugin was to alter the basepath, we would have needed to add it another property
+If another plugin was to alter the basepath in another way, we would have needed to add it another property

-So even if the 'parsable absolute url' approach seems fragile, it's probably still better than this alternative.
+So even if the 'parsable absolute url' approach seems fragile, it still felt than this alternative.

 ## We could use plain string instead of an enum for `GlobalSearchResult.type`